 - Link your logo back to the homepage.

 - Include a search box on each page in the same location.

 Further reading: A Practical Guide to Get Online With Your Own Website

 3. Typography & Readability

-Readability of your texts are a critical element of your design.
-In fact, Google will raise a red flag if it considers your website to have faltered on this element. poor readability design affect user experience and will affect website ranking.
+Readability of your texts is a critical element of your design.
+In fact, Google will raise a red flag if it considers your website to have faltered on this element. poor readability design affects user experience and will affect website ranking.

 Keep in mind that no matter how good your design is, text rules the website as it provides users the desired information.
 Images are attractive and can improve click-through but the search engines do not read images.
 You should keep your typography visually appealing and readable for visitors, along with the tricky use of keywords, meta-data, and other SEO-sensitive elements.
 Consider fonts that are easier to read and make proper combinations of typefaces for each and every design element such as headlines, body texts, buttons, etc.

 4. Mobile Compatibility